minarzp/katacoda-scenarios/python_lists_string/step1.md

 ## Practice!

-Inside <code>lists.py</code>, define a new list called <code>dinner</code>, with items "pasta" and "sausage", and add it to the shopping list.
-Then, define another list called <code>vegan_shopping_list</code>, and add all vegan items from the shopping list to it, using <strong>only</strong> the range subsetting and plus syntax.
-If you do this right, the following command should result in <code>["bread", "apples", "cherries", "peanuts", "pasta"]</code>.
+Inside `lists.py`, define a new list called `dinner`, with items "pasta" and "sausage", and add it to the shopping list.
+Then, define another list called `vegan_shopping_list`, and add all vegan items from the shopping list to it, using **only** the range subsetting and plus syntax.
+If you do this right, the following command should result in `["bread", "apples", "cherries", "peanuts", "pasta"]`.

 ```
 reload()